townxelliot/zerocity-gazetteer/nectar_for_the_sigilant/nectar_for_the_sigilant.md

 Towards the end of the entries, the tone of the journal changes, becoming paranoid:

 > "There are other creatures in the forest with me.
-Not the Ash Scavengers, with whom I maintain an uneasy peace.
+Not the reptilian Ash Scavengers, with whom I maintain an uneasy peace.
 This is something I haven't encountered before.
 I hear the verus squawking at night; the other animals of the forest also seem nervous.
 I will be vigilant."

 > "They were there at the edge of the camp last night: I could see them moving around in the undergrowth.
 I waved my firestick and they retreated.
 But they are biding their time.
 It is getting too dangerous to stay here.
 I must leave in the morning."